MicrosoftDocs/altspace-vr/altspace-vr/world-building/world-building-toolkit-getting-started.md

 * Maybe: fancy stuff like dynamic global illumination.
 * You can upload scenes for different platforms separately or together.

-To see many scenes that were built using the Uploader, go to [Featured Worlds](https://account.altvr.com/worlds/featured).

 ## Tips

 * Join the [Official AltspaceVR Discord](https://discordapp.com/invite/altspacevr).